 - Throw away their mailers.

 - Contact one of the long-term Carriage House employees or Board members for assistance.

 If you no longer want your Carriage House week, please contact Owner Services.

 Important Legal Information Regarding Your CHTA Ownership

-Did you know that in Nevada your timeshare at the Carriage House, unless you are license holder, is considered real estate?
+In Nevada, your timeshare at the Carriage House—unless you are a license holder—is considered real estate.
 This fact has real consequences on the death of an owner.
 In Nevada, as in most states, a real estate interest must be probated, unless: (1) there is a surviving Joint Tenant*; or (2) the title to the timeshare is not held in the deceased owner's name.
-For example, if the title had been conveyed into a living trust or title was held by a corporation then the owner's death will not cause the need for a probate in Nevada.
+For example, if the title had been conveyed into a living trust or title was held by a corporation, then the owner's death will not cause the need for probate in Nevada.